esavv/wavescore/README.md

 ## Overview

-[Development still in progress] This application will allow users to upload videos of themselves surfing and get their rides scored from 0 to 10 as if they're in a [surf competition](https://en.wikipedia.org/wiki/World_Surf_League#Judging[27]).
+This application will allow users to upload videos of themselves surfing and get their rides scored from 0 to 10 as if they're in a [surf competition](https://en.wikipedia.org/wiki/World_Surf_League#Judging[27]).
+Development is still in progress.

 ## Demo